How to Get Rid of Love Handles

 Q: How can I get rid of love handles?

-A: There isn't just one secret to losing love handles—it's a combination of factors.
+There isn't just one secret to how to get rid of love handles-it's a combination of factors.
 It's true that the typical answer of total-body strength training, high-intensity cardio intervals, proper nutrition, and sound recovery strategies are the keys to long-term success, but there are more secret strategies for burning belly fat.

 You've probably heard that cortisol, the "stress hormone," is responsible for excess abdominal fat, but that's only part of the story.
 Your body produces cortisol in response to stress-physical, mental, or emotional.
 This may include extremely low-calorie diets (fasting or starvation), infection, lack of quality sleep, emotional trauma, or intense exercise, as well as daily stressors such as job pressure or relationship trouble.

-Stress and cortisol alone do not make you fat, but research has linked high cortisol levels with storage of body fat, particularly visceral belly fat.
+Stress and cortisol's effects can contribute to the problem: research has linked high cortisol levels with storage of body fat, particularly visceral belly fat.
 Visceral fat is packed deeper in the abdominal cavity and around the internal organs, whereas "regular" fat is stored below the skin (known as subcutaneous fat).
 Visceral fat is particularly unhealthy because it is a risk factor for heart disease and diabetes.
-Therefore, the key to avoid storing excess fat around your middle is controlling your cortisol response, or the amount of stress on your body.
+Therefore, the key to avoid storing excess fat around your middle and getting rid of love handles once and for all is controlling your cortisol response, or the amount of stress on your body.

 1. Eat regularly.
 Missing meals will increase cortisol levels, so aim to eat three to four meals spread as evenly as possible throughout the day.
 I typically to tell people to eat every 3.5 to 4 hours to avoid spiking insulin.
 This also lets you take advantage of other hormonal actions beneficial to fat loss by not eating too often.

 2. Do NOT skip breakfast.
-Skipping breakfast will force your body to create more stress hormones.
+Skipping breakfast will force your body to create more stress hormones (check out more reasons not to skip the first meal of your day).
 Make a habit of eating something first thing in the morning.
 After all, you've just been fasting for 6-8 hours!

 3. Get enough quality sleep.
 Ever noticed that when you're exhausted, the carbs and sweets seem to call your name?
 High cortisol will increase your cravings for fatty and sugary foods, making it much harder to stay on track.